skypjack/entt/docs/md/resource.md

 cache.load<my_loader>("another/identifier"_hs, 42);
 ```

-The function returns a handle to the resource, whether it already exists or is
+The function returns a resource handle, whether it already exists or is loaded.
-loaded.
-In case the loader returns an invalid pointer, the handle is invalid as
+In case the loader returns an invalid pointer, the handle is invalid as well and
-well and therefore it can be easily used with an `if` statement:
+therefore it can be easily used with an `if` statement:

 ```cpp
 if(entt::resource_handle handle = cache.load<my_loader>("another/identifier"_hs, 42); handle) {